- Overview

 This morning, we head for Nagarhole National Park, with a stop at in the Ramanagara Hills for a chance to stretch our legs and start birding.
 This is a rugged and fascinating geologic area and on striking cliffs we look for Long-billed/Indian Vulture, Jungle Myna, Coppersmith Barbet, Yellow-billed Babbler, Indian Black Robin, Sirkeer Malkoha, White-browed Bulbul, and more.

 Mon., Nov.
-9 & Tues., Nov.
-10 Nagarhole Tiger Reserve
+9 Nagarhole Tiger Reserve

-Each day, we enjoy two safaris (by jeep driven by local rangers with abundant experience here) in Nagarhole Tiger Reserve, located in the foothills of the Western Ghats or Sayhadris in the southwest corner of India.
-This lush forest is home to a fantastic array of mammals including Bengal Tiger, a sizable population of Indian Leopard, Jungle Cat, Indian Wild Dog, Golden Jackal, Stripe-necked Mongoose, Ruddy Mongoose, Gaur, Indian Elephant, Sambar, Cheetal, Asiatic Sloth Bear, and the endemic Malabar Giant Squirrel.
+Today, we enjoy two safaris (by jeep driven by local rangers with abundant experience here) in Nagarhole Tiger Reserve, located in the foothills of the Western Ghats or Sayhadris in the southwest corner of India.
+This lush forest is home to a fantastic array of mammals including Bengal Tiger, a sizable population of Indian Leopard, Jungle Cat, Indian Wild Dog, Golden Jackal, Stripe-necked Mongoose, Ruddy Mongoose, Gaur, Indian Elephant, Sambar, Cheetal, Asiatic Sloth Bear, the endemic Malabar Giant Squirrel.
 On past safaris we have seen Indian Wild Dogs and massive Gaur – incredible!

 The park’s colorful range of bird species includes Great Hornbill, Malabar Pied Hornbill, Malabar Trogon, and Red Spurfowl along with ever-present Gray Jungle Fowl, Blue-faced Malkoha, White-bellied Woodpecker, Malabar Gray Hornbill, Malabar Lark, Changeable Hawk Eagle, Crested Serpent Eagle, Brown Fish Owl, Spotted Owlet, Jungle Owlet, Little Spiderhunter, Orange-bellied Minivet, Small Minivet, and more.
-With luck we see one or more of the flamebacks (large and colorful woodpeckers), Indian Nuthatch, or Crested Treeswift.
+With luck we’ll see one or more of the flamebacks (large and colorful woodpeckers), Indian Nuthatch, or Crested Treeswift.

 We enjoy our stay in a beautiful wildlife lodge nestled on the tranquil Kabini River.
 The property was once a hunting camp for the colonial wealthy; today it is recognized as a conservation property.
 The dining area with bar overlooks the river and the cuisine includes both Indian and South Indian dishes.